800-922-2596 Call Now Book a Free Inspection

 Mice are fast learners and can memorize paths through a home with surprising accuracy.
 They're also surprisingly fast runners and excellent climbers.
 Once inside, they explore using their whiskers and sense of smell rather than sight.
 Strong spatial memory offsets their poor vision, which helps them avoid traps and navigate narrow spaces.

 Mice can also pose health risks.
-One such risk is exposure to hantavirus, which can be present in mouse droppings and urine.
+One such risk is exposure to Hantavirus, which can be present in mouse droppings and urine.
 This virus can cause severe respiratory illness in humans.
-While cases are rare, they’re a reminder that handling an infestation without proper safety gear can be risky.
-Professional help becomes essential when contamination in ventilation systems or shared living areas is possible.
+While cases are rare, they're a reminder that handling an infestation without proper safety gear can be risky.
+Professional intervention becomes essential when contamination can occur across ventilation systems or shared living areas.

-Another notable trait is their breeding cycle.
-A female mouse can have up to ten litters per year, with as many as six babies in each litter.
-That’s why a small problem can grow quickly if not addressed by a skilled mouse exterminator.
+In addition, female mice can have up to 10 litters per year, with up to 6 babies per litter.
+That's why a small problem can grow so quickly.

 Mice are driven by their need for food and rarely go more than a few days without it.
 They can last about three to four days without eating in ideal indoor conditions.
 Without water, their survival window shrinks even more.
 Because of this, mice tend to set up nests close to steady food sources, often within a few feet of the kitchen or pantry.